bensmrs/gendarme/README.md

 ### Supported encoders

-For now, `Marshal` can encode data in the following formats:
+For now, `Gendarme` can encode data in the following formats:

 | Format | Library | Internal type |
 |---|---|---|